 The two began to imagine a more human-centric approach to money.
-The system they devised together eventually became what Qapital is today — a suite of set-and-forget money tools that make financial decision making easier on the brain.
-At a time when less than half of Americans have over $1,000 in savings, Qapital has helped members save a total of $3 billion collectively.
+The system they devised together eventually became what Qapital is today — a suite of set-and-forget money tools that make financial decision-making easier on the brain.
+In a world where less than half of Americans have over $1,000 in savings, Qapital has helped members save a total of $3,000,000,000 collectively.

 Qapital has been making headlines since emerging on the scene in 2013.

 Qapital “blends behavioral psychology with technology, allowing users to passively save and invest with customizable triggers.”